KristofVC84/DBH/klasnummers/description/description.nl.md

 * Voorbeeld voor een klas met 5 leerlingen:

   In week 1 is leerling 1 van dienst.
-In week 2 is leerling 2 van dienst...In week 6 is leerling 1 opnieuw van dienst.
+In week 2 is leerling 2 van dienst...
+In week 6 is leerling 1 opnieuw van dienst.

 ## Invoer:
 ```